murymi/murymi.github.io/x86_boot.md

 -fno-builtin -fno-omit-frame-pointer -m32 -Wextra -Wall -T linker.ld
 ```

-This command compiles the program in 32-bit mode (`-m32`) without linking the standard library (`-nostdlib`) and ensures that no stack protection, position-independent code, or other unwanted compiler features are enabled.
+This command basically says, **"Compiler, do what I tell you and no more, no less!"** No standard library, no fancy protections, just straight up **badass code**.

-### Creating an ISO Image
+### Creating a Bootable ISO

-To boot this program using GRUB, we need to create a bootable ISO image:
+Now for the final part: making the ISO file that you can boot with GRUB.

 ```bash
 GRUB_CFG="menuentry \"a.out\" {multiboot /boot/a.out}"